dylanesque/Cheatsheets/rxjs.md

 - `bufferToggle()` captures events that happen between a specified threshold

 # Observers

--An Observer (obviously) is what receives an observable, and has three callback functions: next (think Express.js next()), error, and complete.
+- An Observer (obviously) is what receives an observable, and has three callback functions: next (think Express.js next()), error, and complete.
 You can supply any, or none, of the callbacks.

--When we pass an argument to next, we're basically say to put it in the pipeline
+- When we pass an argument to `next()`, we're basically say to put it in the pipeline

--An error will complete the stream it occurs in
+- An error will complete the stream it occurs in

 -Best practice is to use the catchError operator to catch them